airlift/airlift/http-client-generator/README.md

 - **Retry with exponential backoff** — generated calls use a `RetryPolicy`, but transport retries are limited to safe/idempotent operations: `GET`, `HEAD`, `OPTIONS`, `PUT`, and `DELETE`, plus `POST` or `PATCH` with a nonblank idempotency key.
 Non-retryable errors fail immediately.
 - **Error classification** — distinguishes retryable errors (network exceptions like `SocketException`, `SocketTimeoutException`, `ConnectException`, and HTTP status codes 429, 502, 503, 504) from non-retryable errors that fail fast.
 - **Retry-After header support** — when a server returns a `Retry-After` header (common with 429 Too Many Requests), the retry delay uses the server-suggested value instead of exponential backoff.
-- **Bearer token authentication** — when the OpenAPI spec defines a `bearerAuth` security scheme, the generated client adds `Authorization: Bearer` headers, stores the API key as a field, and exposes it through the config class.
+- **Typed authentication credentials** — generated clients hold a generated `{ClientName}Credentials` with one builder method per security scheme, select a satisfiable OpenAPI security alternative, and apply bearer, Basic, or header API-key credentials.
+Bearer tokens are resolved from their provider for each attempt.
 - **Guice integration** — generates a `Module`, `Config`, and `@BindingAnnotation` annotation following Airlift's dependency injection patterns.
 - **Java records for models** — generates immutable record types with `@JsonProperty` annotations.
 - **Minimal imports** — only imports the specific static methods and types actually used by the generated code.